Rakesh-Mourya-G/xen-orchestra/docs/manage_infrastructure.md

 ![](./assets/xo5connectedserver.png)

-Now go back to the Home view (or click on the "Xen Orchestra" title on the top left of the screen), you'll see the default home view of VM objects.
+Now go back to the Home view (or click on the "CloudVisor" title on the top left of the screen), you'll see the default home view of VM objects.

 ### VMs